 Note: This is the first post of a four-part series on the theme of promissory obligations.

-Last summer, all the Republican presidential candidates took a solemn pledge to support the eventual nominee of their party.
+During the summer of 2015, all the main Republican presidential candidates took a solemn pledge to support the eventual nominee of their party.
 Although such a political pledge does not appear to be legally binding, most people would agree that it is morally wrongful to not keep one’s promises.
 But why?
 Now, let’s fast forward to the most recent Republican debate–here is an anotated transcript via the Washington Post–which took place in Detroit on March 3, 2016.
 At the end of this debate, Fox News anchorman Brett Baier asked Donald Trump’s three remaining challengers (Marco Rubio, Ted Cruz, and John Kasich) this question:

 “Gentlemen, this is the last question of the night.
 It has been a long time since our first debate, seven months ago in Cleveland.
 A lot has transpired since then, obviously, including an RNC pledge that all of you signed agreeing to support the party’s nominee and not to launch an independent run.
 Tonight, in 30 seconds, can you definitively say you will support the Republican nominee, even if that nominee is Donald J. Trump?”